-The output raster is saved in the default geodatabase of the project.
+The output raster will be saved in the default geodatabase of the project.

 In addition to extracting Impervious Surface values within your study area, you also want to update the coordinate system to the same projection as the rest of your data and additionally resample the source data to a more suitable cell size of 100 meters.
 These changes will allow faster calculations later in the lesson.

-- In the Geoprocessing pane, click Environments and change the following parameters:
+- In the Geoprocessing pane, click the Environments tab and change the following parameters: